Sam Wood: Irving Thalberg and The Marx Brothers, 1935-1937

-In 1935, head of production for M-G-M studios, the highly regarded Irving Thalberg, hired the comedy team The Marx Brothers who had made five career-defining movies films at Paramount Pictures, but whose dispute with Paramount over unpaid monies as well as the tepid box office of their now-classic "Duck Soup" (1933) resulted in their 5-picture contract not being renewed.
+In 1935, Irving Thalberg, the highly regarded head of production at M-G-M, hired the comedy team The Marx Brothers, who had made five career-defining movies at Paramount Pictures, but whose dispute with Paramount over unpaid monies as well as the tepid box office of their now-classic "Duck Soup" (1933) resulted in their five-picture contract not being renewed.
 Thalberg, in offering them a film contract with M-G-M, demanded a significant degree of control over every aspect of the project.
 To this the Marx Brothers acquiesced.
-Zeppo had left the team in 1934 to focus on other business ventures and the trio now consisted of Groucho Marx, Harpo Marx and Chico Marx.
+Zeppo Marx had left the team in 1934 to focus on other business ventures, leaving a trio consisting of Groucho, Harpo and Chico Marx.

 Thalberg's decision to approach Wood to direct the Marx Brothers would mark a "turning point" in the director's professional career.
 Now in his late forties and "largely undistinguished" during the silent era (though exhibiting "unexpected moments of genius") Wood was regarded as one of M-G-M's "top men."

 A Comedy Magnum Opus: A Night At The Opera (1935)

 Initially skeptical about undertaking A Night at the Opera, Thalberg assured Wood that a coherent film structure would be imposed to incorporate love interests and musical numbers, alternating with the Marx Brothers' comedy creations.
 Wood's masterful control over the screenplay and cast served to integrate these elements into the film.
 Historian John Baxter observes that:

 Wood's "perfectionist" approach to shooting A Night at the Opera involved daily reviews of the footage and editing the scenes, a process that guaranteed reshoots that "endangered the spontaneity of the humor."
 Wood's often tedious approach to re-filming key Marx Brothers scenes placed a strain on cast and crew that Wood addressed with good-natured blandishments.

 The enormous success of A Night At The Opera ensured that a sequel would be made, but Thalberg had declared a temporary moratorium in order to increase interest in the public for the anticipated feature.
 Wood was designated in advance as its director.

-While Paramount planned the next Marx Brothers comedy epic, Wood was occupied with a two-picture assignment.
+While M-G-M planned the next Marx Brothers comedy epic, Wood was occupied with a two-picture assignment.
 The first was Whipsaw (1936), a romance-crime drama with Myrna Loy and Spencer Tracy.
 The shooting included a brief clash between Wood and Tracy, the actor rebelling against the director for being "too meticulous".
 Wood's second effort was a "slick and glossy melodrama" with "M-G-M's stylish trimmings" with Loretta Young and Franchot Tone and a fine supporting cast: The Unguarded Hour (1936).